zackmcnulty/Gene_Regulatory_Network_Game/README.md

 This will create a biotapestry file and antimony file in your current working directory.
 Hold on to these.
 It will also create `tmax.txt` in the working directory.
 This file should not be edited or deleted.

 ##### Breaking the model
-In order to break the model, first open the BiotapestryEditor program.
+In order to break the model, i.e. remove connections, first open the BiotapestryEditor program.
 From there, click File > Import > Import Full Model Hierarchy from CSV and select the biotapestry CSV generated in the previous step.
 This will give you a visualization of the model, and from here select which connections to remove.
 Deleting the connections off the Biotapestry file will not work, as Biotapestry does not support this.

 As such, we have written our own code for removing/adding connections, found in `change_biotapestry.py`.
 I have written a helper file called `break_model.py` that includes instructions for breaking the model.
 This will output a new CSV of the form `model_name_broken.csv`, and you can view it in the BiotapestryEditor if you like.